 The Federal Highway Administration (FHWA) developed a comprehensive program in 1986 to address the global need to identify, quantify, and rate culverts.
 The end product was the FHWA Culvert Inspection Manual.
-There is a critical need to develop an updated publication to incorporate new pipe products including materials (e.g., plastic pipe), coatings, and rehabilitative linings.
-These new products require the inclusion of new inspection guidelines and procedures for both culverts and storm drain systems.
-Facilities designed to accommodate aquatic organism passage (AOP), specifically open-bottom shapes and embedded closed-bottom culverts, are becoming a national focus and need more detailed assessment guidance than that found in the FHWA Culvert Inspection Manual.
-In addition, The FHWA Culvert Inspection Manual does not cover all of the elements of storm drain systems including: headwalls, wingwalls, junctions, manholes, and energy dissipaters.
-And, since the development of the FHWA manual, significant advancements have taken place on remote access inspection techniques such as digital camera technologies for assessing restricted-access pipes and culverts.
-Therefore, there is a need for a new inspection manual that incorporates new technologies, different material types, and systems components.
+The 1986 manual has seen widespread use as the basis for DOT and local agency culvert inspection programs, but has not been updated to reflect important industry changes such as new pipe types, culvert design for alternate uses, evaluation of storm drains, and advanced inspection techniques.
+There is a critical need to develop an updated publication to incorporate these changes.
+The new manual developed in this research addresses new pipe products including materials (e.g., plastic pipe), coatings, and rehabilitative linings and less common materials such as timber.
+These added products required the inclusion of new inspection guidelines and procedures for both culverts and storm drain systems.
+Facilities designed to accommodate aquatic organism passage (AOP), specifically open-bottom shapes and embedded closed-bottom culverts, are becoming a national focus and needed more detailed descriptions for inspectors than that found in the 1986 manual.
+In addition, the new manual covers elements of storm drain systems including: closed inlets, junctions, manholes, and energy dissipaters.
+The new manual also provides guidance to inspectors on remote access inspection techniques such as digital camera and laser-ring technologies for assessing restricted-access pipes.

 This research was performed under NCHRP Project 14-26 by Simpson Gumpertz & Heger, Inc., to develop an inspection manual for assessing the condition of in-service culvert and storm drain systems.
 The Culvert and Storm Drain System Inspection Manual will be published by AASHTO in fall of 2019.